 What brave conversations might you need to have in order to relieve a burden and do the right thing by those entrusted to you?
+DAY I, WEEK I | SHIPHRAH AND PUAH: AN AGONIZING DECISION

-Day 2 Facing Fears
+Facing Fears

-EXODUS I:17-19 But the midwives feared God and did not do as the king of Egypt commanded them, but let the male children live.
+EXODUS I:I7-I9 But the midwives feared God and did not do as the king of Egypt commanded them, but let the male children live.
 So the king of Egypt called the midwives and said to them, "Why have you done this, and let the male children live?"
-The midwives said to Pharaoh, "Because the Hebrew women are not like the Egyptian women, for they are vigorous and give birth before the midwife comes to them."
-I (Bri) suspect that it wasn't long before Pharaoh received word that the midwives did not obey his command.
-Imagine receiving orders to go back to the palace and appear before Pharaoh after you intentionally defied his orders.
-How frightening!
+The midwives said to Pharaoh, 'Because the Hebrew women are not like the Egyptian women, for they are vigorous and give birth before the midwife comes to them."

+frightening!